Gnakman/gnakman.github.io/content/short_bio.md

 I attended the [University of Windsor](https://www.uwindsor.ca/engineering/), obtaining both Bachelor of Applied Science and Master of Applied Science there.
 I started working on aerodynamics since the third year of my undergrad days, and I have not stopped since then.

-I am an avid hiker, where I thru-hiked the Pacific Crest Trail and the Colorado Trail.
-I also walked from Windsor, ON to Quebec City, QC once.
+Being an avid hiker, I thru-hiked the Pacific Crest Trail and the Colorado Trail.
+I also walked from Windsor, ON to Quebec City, QC.
+I think I hiked around 4000 miles around North America.